mikepthomas/mikepthomas.github.io/src/data/markdown/guitar.md

 # Assembly

-Assembly of the car is split into the following parts:
+Assembly of the guitar is split into the following parts:

 1. [Sourcing Parts](#sourcing-parts)
 1. [Attaching Neck](#attaching-neck)